Personal Injury Damages WA State

 Personal Injury Damages WA State: Personal Injury Law in Washington

-The Jury “calculates” a personal injury award by placing a dollar amount on several areas of loss or suffering.
+A settlement is negotiated or the jury “calculates” a personal injury award by placing a dollar amount on several areas of loss or suffering.
 They will follow instructions provided by the judge and apply the law to the case.
+Note: there is no cap on damages in Washington personal injury cases.

 Common personal injury damages awarded in WA State: